dpaulat/worldengine-cpp/README.md

 - https://github.com/Mindwerks/worldengine

-You can generate the data for your own world, including a number of images (heigthmap, biomes, etc.).
+You can generate the data for your own world, including a number of images (heightmap, biomes, etc.).

 For example: